Last Updated: July 7, 2021

 - GoodSync for Linux

-You can also use the software on mobile:
+You can also use the software on iOS and Android devices.

-One of the most important aspects we wanted to test for our GoodSync review was the ease of use of the tool.
+One of the most critical aspects we wanted to test for our GoodSync review was how easy it is to use this tool.

 To start syncing, check out the GoodSync tutorial and the GoodSync manual.
-If you come across any problems, consult the extensive knowledge base or contact customer support – they are quick and responsive.
+If you encounter any problems, consult the extensive knowledge base or contact customer support — they’re quick and responsive.

 Unattended Backup and Synchronization

-The tests for our GoodSync review showed that you won’t ever need to worry about backup and sync tasks.
-The software takes care of them for you.
-The automated, scheduled, and real-time operations work smoothly with no user interactions.
+With GoodSync, you won’t ever need to worry about backup and sync tasks.
+Instead, the software takes care of them for you.
+In addition, the automated, scheduled, and real-time operations work smoothly without user interactions.

-The GoodSync tool is built around speed.
+Many Goodsync reviews would agree that this tool is built around speed.
 With block-level data transfer, only data blocks that were changed get synced.
-This makes the process faster, and it saves on network consumption.
+As a result, it makes the process faster, and it saves on network consumption.

 You can also set a limit on the maximum allowed bandwidth speed with the throttling functionality.
-It allows backups to happen automatically without disturbing other essential operations.
+It enables backups to happen automatically without disturbing other essential operations.

 GoodSync Proprietary Cloud Storage

 GoodSync works with virtually all popular cloud providers.
 But, you can also take advantage of their secure cloud storage functionality.
-GoodSync Storage comes with:
+Our GoodSync 11 review found out that it comes with: